-Paul Farrow National Secretary Australian Workers' Union

-Sent via email: members@nat.awu.net.au
+Paul Farrow National Secretary The Australian Workers' Union Sent via email: paul.farrow@nat.awu.net.au

-CC: gkent@mgisq.com.au
+CC: Mark Fagan compliance.officer@nat.awu.net.au Graeme Kent gkent@mgisq.com.au

-Dear Paul Farrow
+Dear Paul

-Australian Workers' Union Financial Report for the year ended 30 June 2023 - FR2023/77
+The Australian Workers' Union Financial Report for the year ended 30 June 2024 - (FR2024/77)

-I acknowledge receipt of the financial report for the year ended 30 June 2023 for the Australian Workers' Union (the reporting unit).
-The documents were lodged with the Fair Work Commission (the Commission) on 3 November 2023.
+I acknowledge receipt of the financial report for the year ended 30 June 2024 for The Australian Workers' Union.
+The documents were lodged with the Fair Work Commission (the Commission) on 11 October 2024.
+I acknowledge receipt of supplementary information on 21 November 2024 which provided evidence that the auditor's report was signed on 2 October 2024 and that it was incorrectly dated when signed.